neuroscout/neuroscout/docs/cli/docker.md

 Assuming you've already created an analysis on [neuroscout.org](https://neuroscout.org), and have its analysis id (e.g.: `Mv3ev`), you can run it in one line:

-    docker run -it --rm neuroscout/neuroscout-cli run /out Mv3ev
+    docker run -it --rm -v $HOME/neuroscout_out:/out neuroscout/neuroscout-cli run /out Mv3ev

 This command will first download the _latest_ stable release of _neuroscout-cli_.

 Next, _neuroscout-cli_ will download the corresponding preprocessed images, event files and model specification, and fit a multi-level GLM model.
-The results will be automatically uploaded to NeuroVault, and the analysis page will link to this upload: https://neuroscout.org/builder/Mv3ev.
+The results will be output to a directory called neuroscout_out inside your home directory and automatically uploaded to NeuroVault, and the analysis page will link to this upload: https://neuroscout.org/builder/Mv3ev.

 `-it --rm` simply tells Docker to run in _interactive_ mode and _remove_ the running container after execution.